SimonHansul/DEBBase.jl/README.md

 - Include `Edot` in the calculation of derivatives
 - Include `edot` in the update of du/dt

+In the definition of `NewDEB!`, we can easily see which variables are calculated according to the base model (`DEBBase.Idot`, `DEBBase.Adot`, etc.) and which functions are part of the extension (`Edot`). <br>

-Finally, if new state variables have been introduced, a small change to the simulator has to be made:
+Finally, if new state variables have been introduced, the simulator also has to be adapted:

 ```Julia
 function simulator(